Wedderburn Park 1842

 He named the property ‘Wedderburn’ after his wife Isabella’s forebears.
 Development of the farm was primarily due to one of Ferguson’s indentured servants, Alexander McAndrew.
-McAndrew acquired the property in 1846 and, in turn, leased it to Thomas Hayward (of Bundidup) and Mrs Rose.
+McAndrew acquired the property in 1855 and, in turn, leased it to Thomas Hayward (later of Bundidup) and Mrs Rose.

 The current homestead is the second on the property and was built c.
-1910 by Edwin Rose, of Parkfield, for his family, which consisted of his wife and two daughters.
+1910 by Edwin Rose, son of Robert Henry Rose of Parkfield, for his family, which consisted of his wife and two daughters.

 Nothing remains of the original cottage, built in a hollow on the property by Dr Ferguson.